Fredde87/tado/README.md

 # Tado Plugin for Vera / MiOS

-I have created this plugin that will be available on the Vera / MiOS app store for end users to install.
+I have created this plugin that is available on the Vera / MiOS app store for end users to install.

 I wrote the plugin to control my Smart AC Controller from Tado but I have also tested it against a Smart Thermostat.
 I have not tested it against a Smart Radiator Valve as I have not got one but if anyone wants to lend me their Tado.com account then I can test and update to add support for it.